Yash-Raj-50/Xerocodee-frontend-task/README.md

 [![image](https://img.shields.io/badge/next%20js-000000?style=for-the-badge&logo=nextdotjs&logoColor=white)](https://nextjs.org/)[![image]( 	https://img.shields.io/badge/Tailwind_CSS-38B2AC?style=for-the-badge&logo=tailwind-css&logoColor=white)](https://tailwindcss.com/)![Jest](https://img.shields.io/badge/-jest-%23C21325?style=for-the-badge&logo=jest&logoColor=white)

 I have chosen Next Js 14.1.0 as the frontend framework for our project and used Tailwind CSS to make up all the page's styles and components.
-I have used the popular testing framework Jest to test the website using several cases.
+The code language is Typescript & I have used the popular testing framework Jest to test the website using several cases.
 Further, I sourced some two to three components from Next UI.

 ## Design Approach ⚡️